zpvk/labela_backend_assignment/README.md

 ## User Stories and API Endpoints
 ### Access Swagger UI For Quick View Endpoints
 I have also implemented Swagger, but it is not automatically generated with the Swagger library.
 Instead, I have integrated it using the Postman collection.
 Kindly utilize Postman for API testing
-Visit http://localhost:8000/api/swagger-ui/ to explore the implemented API endpoints.
+Visit http://localhost:8000/api/swagger-ui to explore the implemented API endpoints.

 ### API Test Postman
-For testing the endpoint, please utilize the Postman collection JSON available in the repository named `AutoCompany.postman_collection.json` The mentioned endpoints are outlined below.
+To test the endpoint, kindly make use of the Postman collection JSON provided in the repository, named `AutoCompanyAPI.postman_collection.json`.
+The essential endpoints are outlined below.
+You can import the Postman collection into Postman and perform tests on the specified endpoints..

 1. User Registration and Token Retrieval
-    - Endpoint: `/register`
+    - Endpoint: `/api/register`
     - Method: POST
     - Request Body:
       ```